Paulescu/practical-nlp-2021/README.md

+# Titles
-# Build and deploy deep learning NLP models
+- Build and deploy  Natural Language Processing deep-learning models
+- Practical Natural Language Processing: from development to deployment.
+    - fastest path to building real-world solutions using NLP

+## Target audience

+- Data scientists and software engineers of all levels who want to become productive NLP engineers in the industry.

 ## Introduction